moczix/angular-elements-starter/README.md

 rename tag inside index.html in src directory

-## After clone
-Rename project name in package.json, rename component or create new one, rename project name in gulp file

 ## Build Element
 Run `npm run element-build` its build your element with ng build --prod and then concentate it with gulp